 [Disclaimer: None of this constitutes medical advice.
 I’m a witch, not a doctor.
 I’m not even a witch doctor.
 If you are unsure about the herbs suggested or really can’t kick an illness or depression, please seek medical attention.
 However, I do hope you enjoy this article on getting your mojo back!]

 Magick is a highly energetic endeavor.
 While some people ascribe to an “energy only” model, many of us enjoy pyrotechnics, chanting, potion making and various, untold witchery.
 It speaks to our witches’ hearts and allows us to raise and direct energy better.

 But witch, you do you, either way.
 No matter the form of witchery, even if it’s squiggles in a notebook, raising energy is the price of admission.
 For those of us with chronic illness, or even those of us who have just recovered from a nasty cold (or BOTH) energy is in short supply.
 So how do we witch in this condition?
-How do we get our mojo back?

 The answer is: we can’t.
 Not well anyway.
 Not until we properly shed what’s sheddable and reinvigorate our vital energy.